Aditya18mew/Javascript--Java/README.md

-this repositories contain javascript datastructure and algorithm
+this repositories contain javascript and java datastructure and algorithm